Tony Moeaki

-Anthony Moeaki (born June 8, 1987) is a former American football tight end.
-He played college football at Iowa.
-He was selected in the third round of the 2010 NFL Draft by the Kansas City Chiefs, and also played for the Buffalo Bills, Seattle Seahawks and Atlanta Falcons.
+Anthony Aseli Moeaki (born June 8, 1987) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.
+He was selected in the third round of the 2010 NFL draft by the Kansas City Chiefs, and also played for the Buffalo Bills, Seattle Seahawks, and Atlanta Falcons.

 Early life

 Anthony graduated high school at Wheaton Warrenville South High School in 2005 and was high school football teammates with fellow Iowa Hawkeye Dace Richardson.
 In addition to football, he was also played basketball and tennis.

 College career

 Moeaki played college football at the University of Iowa from 2005 to 2009.